fgdsAcero/SimpleXarrayMarineHeatWaves/README.md

 * The "depth_" scripts use temperatures along multiple uniform layers of depth (at each latitude-longitude-time point).

 # Version Notes and Recommendations
+Version 1.0 (IN PROGRESS):
+* Including tweaks to the Version 0.9 scripts' code and layout, as well as corresponding comments/notes to assist with usage.
+The Version 0.9 recommendations/notes apply to these scripts as well.

 Version 0.9 (CURRENT):
 * In all scripts, the show_debug argument (when available) should show your output, including the many intermediate steps involved, up until the code produces your final product.
 ALWAYS run this set to True first at least once to ensure no errors are present before actually saving your means and percentiles by setting show_debug to False!
 * The script that calculates climatological means and percentiles does not presently interpolate for NaN values.